eyalgolan/FlightSimulatorApp/README.md

         }
 }
 ```
-In the view model we updated the matching property and immediatly updated the view:
+In the view-model we update the matching property and immediatly update the view:
 ```
 model.PropertyChanged += delegate (object sender, PropertyChangedEventArgs e) {